Organizations faces a number of challenges in such as;

 b).
 Grid Computing

-Grid computing involves connecting geographically remote computers into a single network to create a virtual super computer combining the computational power of all computers on the grid.
+Grid computing involves connecting geographically remote computers into a single network to create a virtual super computer by combining the computational power of all computers on the grid.
 It was not possible until high-speed internet connections enabled organizations to connect remote machines economically and move enormous quantities of data.

 It requires software programs to control and allocate resources on the grid and the client machines can still perform their traditional tasks while running on the grid applications on the background.
 The business case for grid computing includes; cost saving, speed of computation and agility